An Exact and Robust Conformal Inference Method for Counterfactual and Synthetic Controls: Sufficient Conditions for Consistent Estimation

 \subsection{Time Series and Fused Models}

-As pointed out in Section \ref{subsec:ts_fused}, time series models, such as AR models, can be used to model counterfactual proxies with or without control units.
-We now discuss low-level conditions under which fitting these models yields estimates good enough for the purpose of our general conformal inference approach.
+As pointed out in Section \ref{subsec:ts_fused}, time series models can be used to model counterfactual proxies with or without control units.
+We now discuss low-level conditions under which fitting these models yields estimates good enough for the purpose of our conformal inference approach.